 Dr. Ma received his Ph.D in statistics from Case Western Reserve University and worked at SAMSI and NISS.
 His expertise includes statistics, data visualization, computing, and statistical package development.
 His research interests include clustering analysis, Bayesian data analysis, selection bias, survival analysis, and clinical trials.
 Dr. Ma is also a Data Scientist at Dow Chemical.

 Jang Ik is pursuing his Ph.D in modern biostatistics from the department of Epidemiology and Biostatistics at Case Western Reserve University School of Medicine.
 He has an MS in biostatistics from Harvard School of Public Health and has worked as a biostatistician at Channing Lab and TIMI Study in Brigham and Women's Hospital in Boston MA.
-His current research interests are clinical trial data analysis, machine learning, and causal inference.
+His interest is in developing statistical methods for big and high-demensional data and causal mediation anaysis.

 Katie Pezzot - Battelle Memorial Institute